lemlac/mulem/docs/reference.md

 -- Is the same as:
 object.method1() .method2() .method3()

--- Semicolons disables this
--- object.method1();  ← semicolon disables splitting
---       .method2()   ← SyntaxError
 ```

-This is natural for method chaining, but can we apply this to other operations?
-It's not always clear if `- 1` means *subtract 1* or *negative 1.* Some languages use a backslash `\` for this, but that has its downsides.
-With backslashes, they all go at the end of the a line which are hardly ever aligned without manual formatting.
+This is useful for method chaining, but can we use this for other applications?
+It's not always clear if `- 1` at the start of a line means *subtract 1* or *negative 1.* Some languages use a backslash `\` for this, but that has its downsides.
+With backslashes, they all go at the end of the a line which hardly ever line up without manual formatting.

 ```
 x = 1 \